slapovski/jobify.today/README.md

 If you're curious about the live version of the project, you can check it out here:
 👉 https://jobify.today

-## We have free ATS resume checker
+## We offer an ATS resume checker for free.
-It’s available to everyone, without the need to sign up or provide your contact information.
+It’s accessible to everyone, without the requirement of signing up or sharing your contact details.

 https://jobify.today/ats-resume-checker